jinpark-pro/developInSwiftExplorations/README.md

 - Describing bugs
   - By describing in detail exactly how to reproduce an error in the app, you forced yourself to think clearly about how the bug might have happened, which gave you a clue about how to solve it.
   - And if you were working on a team, you would have enabled your teammates to understand the bugs and to help to fix them.

+### Design For Impact

+#### 1 - Analyze Technology

+- When you design a new technology, nobody can predict how it will be used—tomorrow or a hundred years from tomorrow.
+- As you’ve learned, the unintended consequences of a computing innovation can be wonderful or horrible.
+- As an app developer, you can mitigate these issues by applying the techniques you've learned in this course, such as examining for bias and working with a diverse team of people.
+- Even so, you can't plan for how people will use your app.
+- What will you do when it's used in ways you didn't anticipate?
+What plans might you make to be ready for the unintended consequences—both positive and negative—of releasing your app into the world?
+  - Here’s a hint: Don't try to anticipate precisely what might happen with your app; instead, think in terms of conversation, diversity, law, and strategy.
+- When people think globally, they challenge their views.
+- Thinking globally helps people appreciate the diversity of experiences, use cases, and opportunities that arise when they share their innovations on a world stage.
+- One significant variable across individuals, groups, regions, and countries is access to the internet and to connected devices.
+- Known as the digital divide, these variations could be due to socioeconomic, geographic, or demographic differences.
+- Analyze This
+  - Examine your internet access.
+    - Visit the OECD website to see where your home country falls in terms of internet access.
+Compare it to others.
+      - Why do you imagine different places have such drastically different levels of internet access?
+      - Do you think regions with limited internet access would also have limited access to other technology innovations?
+    - Identify some resources you can use to find other examples of the digital divide.
+    - Analyze the ways that variations between regions can affect equity and influence—whether at a global or local level.
+    - For example, a region that has easy access to internet and cutting-edge technologies may enable farms to use water more efficiently, maximizing their yield.
+      - Another farm in a less-connected area may be dependent on human-managed irrigation systems, which are subject to failure.
+      - In this comparison, the impacts of access can have serious consequences on the population.
+- Individuals, organizations, and governments all play a role in the digital divide.
+  - Individuals can vote for or against policies and politicians that would advance technology or improve infrastructure.
+  - Some organizations try to overcome the digital divide through philanthropy, while others perpetuate it through ignorance or through actions influenced by short-term thinking.
+  - Governmental corruption can impact the decision-making process—for example, by awarding a bid to a company that doesn’t use ethical or sustainable practices.
+  - Even if everyone involved is making the best-possible decisions, sometimes the system itself can bias technology towards deepening the divide, rather than bridging it.